sismics/docs/README.md

   - `DOCS_ADMIN_EMAIL_INIT` -> Defines the e-mail-address the admin user should have upon initialization.

   - `DOCS_ADMIN_PASSWORD_INIT` -> Defines the password the admin user should have upon initialization.
 Needs to be a bcrypt hash.  **Be aware that `$` within the hash have to be escaped with a second `$`.**

-    - Also the old `$2a$` version prefix of bcrypt has to be user in order for the application to work properly.

 - Database